devzizu/umfit/README.md

 # UMFit

-UMFit is a web application developed by a group of students from UMinho@Portugal and aims to be a more complete and reliable way of communication between Clients, Employees and Personal Trainers of a gym.
+UMFit is a progressive web application developed by a group of students from UMinho@Portugal and aims to be a more complete and reliable way of communication between Clients, Employees and Personal Trainers of a gym.
 With many functionalities like training and meal plans, client personal evolution in different parameters, group classes and many more.

 ### Members / Mainteiners